We just unveiled our latest advancements in AI agents. Watch the product launch on-demand.

 1. Study rejection as much as acceptance.

-The previously mentioned CSO Insights report also found that only 42 percent of MQLs are accepted and worked by sales.
+A recent Gartner survey found that only 34% of MQLs are accepted and worked by sales.
 That’s a lot of leads being sent back to marketing.

 One of the major benefits of implementing SAL stages is that they force sales to give feedback to marketing in the form of measurable data.
 Sales is on the phone or exchanging emails with prospects and customers all the time.
 Marketing is, admittedly, having more of a one-way conversation.